Financial Support While You’re on Placement?

 • The CPP will be offered in addition to any support already provided by any other States and Territories.

 • Can I receive the CPP if I’m in receipt of UniSA grants and or scholarships?
-Yes, unless your scholarship or grant conditions prevent you from being in receipt of other grants or scholarships, you are eligible to be considered for the CPP.
+Yes, you can receive other grants and scholarships but must be disclosed and included as income when applying.

 Placements prior to July 1, 2025